PatrickLouys/no-framework-tutorial/1-setup.md

 Now would be a good time to commit your progress.
 If you are not already using git, set up a repository now.
 This is not a git tutorial so I won't go over the details.
 But using version control should be a habit, even if it is just for a tutorial project like this.

-What you have set up now is called a `front controller`.
+What you have set up now is called a [front controller](http://en.wikipedia.org/wiki/Front_Controller_pattern).
 All requests are going to the same file that then decides what to do with it.
 This is a very common software design pattern.

 ### Introducing composer

 Just because you are not using a framework does not mean you will have to reinvent the wheel every time you want to do something.
 For PHP there is a dependency manager called composer that you can use to pull in 3rd party packages for your application.

-If you don't have composer installed already, head over to the website and install it.
+If you don't have composer installed already, head over to the [website](https://getcomposer.org/) and install it.
+You can find composer packages for your project on [packagist](https://packagist.org/).

 Create a new file in your project root folder called `composer.json`.
 This is the composer configuration file that will be used to configure your project and it's dependencies.
 It must be valid json or composer will fail.